kermitt2/entity-fishing/doc/restAPI.rst

 - **global_categories**: provides a weighted list of Wikipedia categories, in order of relevance that are representing the context of the whole text in input.

+The following option is **deprecated**, it will be removed in the next release:

+- *onlyNER*: if true the mentions are extracted only using a NER engine and the disambiguation against wikipedia is skipped.

 For each entity the following information are provided:

 - **rawName**: string realizing the entity as it appears in the text